jigx-com/jigx-docs-examples/docs/Jig Types/jig_composite.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 The composite jig is a jig made up of several parts or elements.
 In this case, a jig is made up of several jigs.
-This jig allows you to display multiple jigs on one list where you would otherwise be unable to combine the functionality in the same way.&#x20;
+This jig allows you to display multiple jigs on one list where you would otherwise be unable to combine the functionality in the same way.
 :::

 :::VerticalSplitItem
-::Image[]{alt="Jig Composite Preview" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/7guWK3dQZ_xkWBnn-yCDc_composite.png" size="90" width="1570" height="1954" caption="Jig Composite Preview" position="center" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/7guWK3dQZ_xkWBnn-yCDc_composite.png"}
+::Image[]{alt="Jig Composite Preview" src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/7guWK3dQZ_xkWBnn-yCDc_composite.png" size="90" caption="Jig Composite Preview" position="center"}
 :::
 ::::

-## ****Configuration options
+## Configuration options

 Some properties are common to all jig types, see [Common jig type properties](docId\:AvbKAkPpRDHkZ8I8iSTkF) for a list and their configuration options.